First Time Setup

 Once your local copy is up to date you can land the review request with

-commit immediately.
-Most of our configuration already enables this flag for
+this commit immediately.
+Most of our configuration already enables this flag

 Once the review request has been landed, make sure to verify that the revision history looks correct, run a test build as well as the unit tests, and if everything looks good, you can continue with the housekeeping before we finally push the new commits.

-start pushing the changes back to the canonical repository.
-Currently not all
+actually start pushing the changes back to the canonical repository.
+Currently

-of the canonical repositories are publishing repositories so we’ll need to
+not all of the canonical repositories are publishing repositories so we'll need

---public.
-Note, if you are not using a separate clone of the canonical
+hg phase --public.
+Note, if you are not using a separate clone of the

-repository you will need to specify a revision to avoid publishing every commit
+canonical repository you will need to specify a revision to avoid publishing

-in your repository.
-If you run into issues or have more questions about phases
+every commit in your repository.
+If you run into issues or have more questions

 Now that the changes have been made public, we can finally push to the